AOT-Technologies/forms-flow-ai/forms-flow-analytics/README.md

 # Analytics Engine
-**Forms Flow.AI** leverages Redash for studying and visualizing data captured.
+**Forms Flow.AI** leverages Redash for studying and visualization of data.

 To know more about Redash, go to https://github.com/getredash/redash.